Maceris/Hemera/docs/operators.md

 There are built in operators for optional types (`T?`).

 ```
 is_none      a is_none      evaluates to false if the optional does not have a value, or false if it does
 is_some      a is_some      evaluates to true if the optional value a is some value, or false if it is not
+or_break     a or_break     breaks if an optional is not present, otherwise evaluates to the value
+or_continue  a or_continue  continues if an optional is not present, otherwise evaluates to the value
 or_else      a or_else b    evaluates to an optionals value if present, or the provided default if not
 or_return    a or_return b  evaluates to an optionals value if present, or returns a default value if not
 ```

 Some examples of usage: